Kr0nus97/Unfiltered/README.md

 -   Like/dislike feedback mechanism for posts.
 -   AI-powered content moderation to flag potentially harmful content.
 -   Organization of discussions into groups with search/discovery functionality.
--   Google Account Sign-in for user authentication.
+-   Google Account Sign-in and Email/Password authentication for user accounts.

 ## Tech Stack